latentflip/weevil/README.md

 weevil(workerCode);
 ```

-we can simplify generating the code with [deval](http:://github.com/latentflip/deval):
+we can simplify generating the code with [deval](http:://github.com/latentflip/deval), of course it still can't access any of the variables in scope of the host page, but at least it's easier to write the code.

 ```javascript
 var weevil = require('weevil');